deterministic-arts/DartsCLEmailAddress/README.md

   - _error_ is a `nil`, if the string could be parsed successfully.
 Otherwise, it is a keyword symbol, which indicates, why the parser stopped.

-  - _position_ is an integer, which identifies the last character in _string_ successfully processed by this function.
+  - _position_ is an integer, which identifies the first character in _string_, which has not been processed by this function.

 - Function: `parse-rfc5322-mailbox` _string_ `&key` _start_ _end_ _allow-unicode_ _allow-trailing-junk_ &rarr; _local-part_ _domain_ _display-name_ _error_